Getting Started with Tracy

 If you use the entire Nette Framework, you can set this and others in the configuration file.

 monitoring file.
-This activates the e-mail sending again.
+This reactivates the e-mail sending.

 Opening Files in the Editor